fwelland/CassandraStatementUI/README.md

-Cassie1UI
+CassandraStatementUI
 =========

-Simple Web UI for Cassie1
+Simple Web UI for a Prototype Cassandra Project